 Healthy Pot Noodle

 Not exactly what you might think of when you hear “lunch box recipes”.
-This recipe for Healthy Pot Noodles from One Yummy Mummy is beauty in a bowl and can be stored and served in a flask alongside your normal lunch.
+This recipe for Healthy Pot Noodles from Basement Bakehouse is beauty in a bowl and can be stored and served in a flask alongside your normal lunch.
 It’s the perfect alternative to store-bought Pot Noodles and full of goodness too.

 You May Also Enjoy Quick Homemade Pot Noodle Recipe